The Dead Daisies: Lineup changes and Cuba Rocks (2013–2015)

-During the summer of 2014, the Dead Daisies released the EP Face I Love with four new recordings, including "Face I Love", "Angel in Your Eyes", "Your Karma", and a cover of the Beatles' "Helter Skelter".
+During the summer of 2014, the Dead Daisies released the EP Face I Love with four new recordings: "Face I Love", "Angel in Your Eyes", "Your Karma", and a cover of the Beatles' "Helter Skelter".
 Along with the EP, a Facebook app was launched where fans would send in pictures of themselves to try and win prizes.

-At the end of October 2014, the Dead Daisies were invited to join the 4th KISS Kruise, which sailed from Miami to the Bahamas.
+At the end of October 2014, the Dead Daisies were invited to join the fourth Kiss Kruise, which sailed from Miami to the Bahamas.

-The band would finish their touring commitments in 2014 with a second visit to New Zealand as guests of Jimmy Barnes under the banner of the 'Angel In Your Eyes' tour to coincide with the release of the same titled single, with four dates in Auckland, Dunedin, Christchurch and Hamilton, followed by a headline tour of Australia.
-The Dead Daisies played their first ever headline shows in Perth on 4 December and Brisbane on the 5th.
+The band finished their touring in 2014 with a second visit to New Zealand as guests of Jimmy Barnes under the banner of the 'Angel In Your Eyes' tour to coincide with the release of the same-titled single, with four dates in Auckland, Dunedin, Christchurch and Hamilton, followed by a headline tour of Australia.
+The Dead Daisies played their first ever headline shows in Perth on 4 December and Brisbane on 5 December.

 In late February 2015, the Dead Daisies became the first American rock band to play Cuba since the Obama administration reopened trade ties and made history as part of a cultural exchange as guests of the Cuban Ministry of Culture, Cuban Institute of Music and the Cuban Rock Agency.
-This tour saw Lowy, Fortus, Tichy and Reed joined by returning bassist Darryl Jones, in addition to which vocalists John Corabi and Bernard Fowler joined the band in place of the absent Stevens.
-During their visit, the band jammed in studio with Cuban musicians, played an energetic sold-out show at Havana's Maxim Rock Club, visited young Cuban musicians at the National Institute of Music and finished with a performance at the Concert for Peace (Roc Por La Paz) in front of over 6,000 fans.
-It was an unforgettable week as the band members immersed themselves in Cuban culture.
-David Lowy said it was "one of the best musical experiences of my life".
+This tour saw Lowy, Fortus and Reed joined by returning bassist Darryl Jones, in addition to which vocalists John Corabi (frontman of Mötley Crüe for 1992–1996) and Bernard Fowler (longtime backing vocalist for the Rolling Stones) joined the band in place of the absent Stevens.
+During their visit, the band jammed in studio with Cuban musicians, played an energetic sold-out show at Havana's Maxim Rock Club, visited young Cuban musicians at the National Institute of Music, and finished with a performance at the Concert for Peace (Roc Por La Paz) in front of over 6,000 fans.
+David Lowy said the band members had immersed themselves in Cuban culture and it was "one of the best musical experiences of my life".

 Jon Stevens' departure, John Corabi confirmation and Revolución (2015)

 On 16 April 2015, the Dead Daisies officially announced John Corabi would remain with the band as lead vocalist, and that Jon Stevens would no longer be a member of the group.
-The band headed for Sydney, Australia, and with drummer Jackie Barnes (instead of Brian Tichy), son of Jimmy Barnes, sitting in, booked into Studios 301 with co-producer Craig Porteils (Guns N' Roses/Billy Idol), to complete the recording of their second album, Revolución.
+The band headed for Sydney, Australia, and with drummer Jackie Barnes, son of Jimmy Barnes, sitting in, booked into Studios 301 with co-producer Craig Porteils (Guns N' Roses/Billy Idol), to complete the recording of their second album, Revolución.

-In June 2015 the band (featuring Tommy Clufetos on drums) supported KISS again on their European tour, and also took in the Rock in Vienna Festival, Download Festival UK and Graspop Metal Meeting Belgium.
-The Dead Daisies continued to support the KISS tour on its Australian leg in October 2015 with Brian Tichy on drums.
+In June 2015 the band, featuring Tommy Clufetos (formerly with Black Sabbath, Ozzy Osbourne and Rob Zombie) on drums, supported Kiss again on their European tour, and also took in the Rock in Vienna Festival, Download Festival UK and Graspop Metal Meeting Belgium.
+The Dead Daisies continued to support the Kiss tour on its Australian leg in October 2015.